nicolecurrens/brown_code_challenge_nicole/bdr_code_challenge/README.md

 # Installation

 I followed the installation instructions from the template repo.
-You will need to clone the repository and create a virtual environment (if you haven't already).
+You will need to clone this repository and create a virtual environment (if you haven't already).
 Then install the requirements:

 ```bash
 $ source ../venv/bin/activate